-Plan Ireland is a registered charity in Ireland (charity number CHY15037) and is constituted as a company limited by guarantee (company number 359578).
+Plan Ireland is a registered charity in Ireland (registered charity number 20050764 (previously known as CHY15037)) and is constituted as a company limited by guarantee (company number 359578).

 One of 21 national organisations working for the rights of children, families and communities in some of the world’s poorest countries, Plan Ireland is internationally associated with Plan International, Inc. (‘Plan Inc’).